apeoplerson/Fivem-Proxy-Install.sh/README.md

 ## Installation

-**Side Note:** Make sure you have your domain ready and pointing to the server IP if you're going to use SSL.
+**Side Note:** Make sure you have your domain ready and pointing to the server IP if you're going to use SSL, unless you're using Cloudflare.
+If so, there is an option in the script to opt out of the SSL install.
 If you're unsure what this means, it involves creating an A record for the specific hostname you will be using.
 For example, if your hostname is `play1.mydomain.com`, you would create an A record that points to the server IP.
-This is necessary so that CERTBOT can generate your SSL certificate.
-You need to do this before you start the install script.
+This is necessary so that CERTBOT can generate your SSL certificate unless once again your using cloudflare.
+Be sure to do this before you start the install script.

 1. Download the script (git clone https://github.com/apeoplerson/Fivem-Proxy-Install.sh.git fivemproxy)
 2. cd into fivemproxy folder (cd fivemproxy)